Now, let's consider some examples before you decide what to write about.

 First Love: Too personal.
 Colleges don’t want this kind of story.

 Personal Confession: Avoid sharing anything illegal or too private.
-It’s not the right place.
+This is not the right place for that.

 Open Step 2, Part 2: Outlining Ideas in the Essay Folder in the FILES tab in CounselMore.